Nation/World

 Rifle used by Trump rally shooter bought by his father 11 years ago, person familiar says

-The FBI said Monday that agents have successfully access the data on the cell phone belonging to Crooks, but are still trying to determine his motive.
+The FBI said Monday that agents have accessed the data on the cellphone belonging to Crooks, and technical experts “continue to analyze his electronic devices,” the agency said in a statement.

-President Biden and Vice President Harris were briefed Monday morning in the Situation Room by senior law enforcement and security officials, including FBI Director Christopher A. Wray, Attorney General Merrick Garland and Homeland Security Secretary Alejandro Mayorkas.
+President Biden and Vice President Harris were briefed Monday in the Situation Room by senior law enforcement and security officials, including FBI Director Christopher A. Wray, Attorney General Merrick Garland and Homeland Security Secretary Alejandro Mayorkas.

 ADVERTISEMENT